mayank-94/employee-management-application/employee-system/SpringInfo.md

  - @Qualifier : When you have more than  one bean of the same type and you want to choose a particular bean.

+ - @Order : It defines the sorting order of the beans.
+Spring will inject the auto-wired beans of the same type in their sorting order.
+They need to be Autowired as a List or Array.

+ - @Primary : When you have more than one bean of the same type and you want to set any one bean as the default bean.
+ 	If we don't do that, the spring compiler will get confuse that which bean to auto-wire and it will throw an exception.

  - @Repository : It means the class or interface will provide a mechanism for update, delete, storage or retrieval of objects, basically it will deal with the database.